What is the deadline for the application?

 Is a GRE required?

-The GRE is required for application to the PhD, MS, and Joint PhD Programs.
+The GRE is optional, not required for application to the PhD, MS, and Joint PhD Programs.
 It is recommended, but not required, for application to the MA Program in Native American Languages and Linguistics.

 What are your English Proficiency Requirements?